HGGNIGAN/Project-IntroAI/QUICK_START.md

 ## Tab 1: Configure Puzzle

 ### Step 1: Set Dimensions

+Note: If using option A for step 2, this step can be ignored.

 - Use **Width** spinbox to set number of columns (1-100)
 - Use **Height** spinbox to set number of rows (1-100)